Qatari bid for Canary Wharf owner Songbird wins more support

-LONDON The Qatari-led group attempting a takeover of Songbird Estates, owner of the Canary Wharf financial district in London, said another shareholder had pledged support to take total acceptances to nearly a third of the company's free float.
+LONDON The Qatari-led group attempting a takeover of Songbird Estates SBDE.L, owner of the Canary Wharf financial district in London, said another shareholder had pledged support to take total acceptances to nearly a third of the company's free float.

-Qatar Investment Authority (QIA) and its bidding partner, U.S. investor Brookfield Property Partners, launched a 350 pence-a-share offer direct to Songbird shareholders last Thursday, valuing the company at $4 billion.
+Qatar Investment Authority (QIA) and its bidding partner, U.S. investor Brookfield Property Partners (BPY.N), launched a 350 pence-a-share offer direct to Songbird shareholders last Thursday, valuing the company at $4 billion.

 That hostile move had followed the rejection of an earlier 295 pence-a-share bid.
 Songbird has said that both offers undervalued the group but has yet to formally reject the second bid.